FAQ’s

 The Huangdi Neijing is the traditional source from which all of our practices and trainings are based.
 Neijing Nature-Based Medicine (NNBM) is a synthesis of these ideas and practices based on 20 years of Neijing classical text research.
 Its goal is to take ideas found in classical text research and organize them into a coherent system that can be taught, studied, and implemented in a variety of global healthcare settings.
 A primary principle of Neijing Nature-Based Medicine (NNBM) is that all its theories and practices are based directly on passages found in the original writings.

-No prior experience with the Chinese language or classical text is required to take this class.
+No prior experience or proficiency with the Chinese language or classical text is required to take this class.
 All that is required is a sincere desire to learn.

 By not seeking accreditation, we can focus directly on studying and teaching classical text material.

-Students who successfully complete the NNBM Foundations Level I training Program (Online Lecture Series + 3 Clinical Practicums) will receive a Certificate of Completion for the Foundations Level I curriculum.
+Those who successfully complete the Neijing Nature-Based Medicine 2-Year Postgraduate Mentorship Training Program (Online Lecture Series + 3 Clinical Practicums) will receive a Certificate of Completion for the full program.

 This professional Certificate of Completion does not offer additional practice capacity in any jurisdiction.